voxeet/comms-sdk-dotnet/Readme.md

 # Dolby.io Communications .NET SDK

-The Dolby.io Communications .NET SDK allows creating high-quality video conferencing applications with spatial audio.
-The SDK is especially useful for building game engines and virtual spaces for collaboration.
-It allows placing participants spatially in a 3D-rendered audio scene and hear the participants' audio rendered at their locations.
+The Dolby.io Communications .NET SDK allows creating applications with high audio quality that you can use for conferencing, streaming, and collaborating in virtual spaces.

 # Get Started

 This guide explains presents a sample usage of the SDK that allows creating a basic audio-only conference application.
 The starter project that you can create by following this procedure provides the foundation upon which you can add additional features as you build out your own solutions for events, collaboration, or live streaming.

 You can find the complete code for the application in the [Summary](#summary) section.
+The created application is available in the [SimpleApp](https://github.com/DolbyIO/comms-sdk-dotnet/tree/master/samples/SimpleApp) folder.

 ## Prerequisites